bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod4/module4_lab.md

 ## Using `cloud-init` to Bootstrap a VM

+You can use `cloud-init` to automate all the steps that you did manually from the previous lab.

 Launch a new Ubuntu 16.04 instance using flavor c1.micro.
 Under the “Post-creation” tab select “Direct Input” from the drop-down menu and paste the following:

 ```